gardener/gardener/docs/development/secrets_management.md

   - `SignedByCA(string)`: This is only valid for certificate secrets and automatically retrieves the correct certificate authority in order to sign the provided server or client certificate.
   - `Persist()`: This marks the secret such that it gets persisted in the `ShootState` resource in the garden cluster.
 Consequently, it should only be used for secrets related to a shoot cluster.
   - `Rotate(rotationStrategy)`: This specifies the strategy in case this secret is to be rotated or regenerated (either `InPlace` which immediately forgets about the old secret, or `KeepOld` which keeps the old secret in the system).
   - `IgnoreOldSecrets()`: This specifies whether old secrets should be considered and loaded (which is done by default).
-It should be used when old secrets are no longer important and can be "forgotten".
+It should be used when old secrets are no longer important and can be "forgotten" (e.g. in ["phase 2" (`t2`) of the CA certificate rotation](../proposals/18-shoot-CA-rotation.md#rotation-sequence-for-cluster-and-client-ca)).

 - `GetByName(string, ...GetByNameOption) (*corev1.Secret, error)`